 No public input

 This results in poor decision making.
 One of the things about public submissions is that information comes to the surface that was otherwise hidden.
-In the Pakiri sand mining case for instance it was revealed through public submissions that the sandmining company was not telling the truth about its actual sandmining practices and that its expert had overestimated the annual sand replacement by a factor of ten.
+In the Pakiri sand mining case for instance, it was revealed through public submissions that the sand mining company, McCallum Bros, was not telling the truth about its actual sand mining practices.
+And its expert had overestimated the annual sand replacement by a factor of ten.
+The Environment Court awarded costs of $500,000 against McCallum after finding its evidence was not true.
+This challenging of company evidence by public submissions will not be possible under the fast-track law.

 Court decisions overturned

-This is patently the case with the South Taranaki seabed mining proposal which was rejected by the Supreme Court.
-Independent judges who tested evidence submitted and cross examined in open court found that the applicant simply couldn’t demonstrate that their project wouldn’t cause immense harm.
+This is patently the case with the South Taranaki seabed mining proposal by Trans-Tasman Resources which was rejected by the Supreme Court.
+Independent judges who tested evidence in open court found that the applicant simply couldn’t demonstrate that their project wouldn’t cause immense harm, and the application was found in breach of the principles of Te Tiriti.
+The Government is pushing forward with giving TTR fast-track approval.

-But this is all replaced by closed panels giving advice to Ministers who will make decisions with zero public scrutiny.
+This open process in court is set to be overturned by closed Ministerial hand-picked panels who will make decisions with zero public scrutiny and zero requirement to meet environmental standards.
 It’s banana republic stuff.

 Blocking renewable energy projects